j0nnyboi/SunSynk/README.md

 you can install with pip install SunSynk-j0nnyboi
 ```
-import SunSynk-j0nnyboi
+from SunSynk_j0nnyboi import SunSynk
-Sun = SunSynk-j0nnyboi.SunSynk(username,password)#your username and password your created on https://sunsynk.net/
+Sun = SunSynk.SunSynk(username,password)#your username and password your created on https://sunsynk.net/
 Sun.interters_realtime() #to get inverter data
 Sun.battery_realtime() #to get battery data
 ```